Kidstoysstudio's ultimate activity book collection Download activity book

 The steps to write a children's story

-The trick is to make one twist on your story that makes it different.
-If it's a bullying story, maybe your story tells the story from the perspective of the bully!
+The trick is to give you one twist story that makes it different.
+If it's a story is about bullying, tells you story maybe it story from the bully's perspective!

-Or if it's a story about a dog, make this dog stare or blind in one eye.
+Or if it's a story about a dog, make this dog cataracts or blind in one eye.

 Then they have a challenge to overcome, one that you can put your educational twist on.

-Maybe your story is different because you have a surprise at the end, or maybe your character has a magical guide like a fairy or elf to guide them through their journey.
+Maybe you are story different because you have a surprise at the end, or maybe your character has a magical guide like a fairy or elf to guide them through their journey.

-Add a twist that sets your story apart from other books.
+Add a twist that makes your story distinguishes it from other books.

 Develop your main character